ArtZero-io/backend/docs/api_test_plan.md

 + Test case ID: API_Test_001
 + Test case Name:  Update Project
 + Test case Description: Test the Update Project to modify an existing Project
 + Pre-requisites: The database should have an existing Project.
-Use command in mongo get NFT collection in DB `db.projects.find({},{"nftContractAddress":1, _id:0})`.
+Use command in mongo get project in DB `db.projects.find({},{"nftContractAddress":1, _id:0})`.
 If result isn't found, pls create new Project from FE
 + Test Steps:
   1. Send a POST request to the API endpoint `/updateProject` with data :
       ```json